 If you refrigerate the pudding overnight, and it gets a little thicker than you’d like.
 Just stir in some cold milk until it’s the consistency you want.
 I also like to eat left over rice pudding cold the next morning for breakfast.
 In fact, I pretty much love to eat it any way.

-If you love rice pudding too, you’ve got to try making it in the pressure cooker.
+If you love rice pudding too, you’ve got to try making it in your pressure cooker / Instant Pot.